vitoriazoche/vitoriazoche/readme.md

 👩‍💻 • Developing an app to make it easier for laypeople to buy and assemble computers.

-🧩 • I'm creating an accessibility guild where I work.
+🧩 • I'm creating an Whitelabel Design where I work.

 ✍ • I regularly write documentation for a banking design system.

-🎬 • Estou maratonando a série Sucession